Schema Theory

 | Linguistic schema | Knowledge of language (vocabulary, syntax) | Sufficient L2 proficiency to decode the text |

 All three types interact during comprehension.
-A reader may have strong content schema but insufficient linguistic schema, or vice versa — both create comprehension breakdowns.
+A reader may have strong content schema but insufficient linguistic schema, or vice versa; both create comprehension breakdowns.

 Schema Theory and Reading/Listening

 Schema theory explains why Top-down Processing is so powerful: a reader with relevant schemata can predict, infer, and fill gaps even when the linguistic signal is incomplete.
-Conversely, when schemata are absent or inappropriate, comprehension collapses despite adequate language proficiency — this is why a text on cricket baffles someone with no knowledge of the sport, regardless of their English level.
+Conversely, when schemata are absent or inappropriate, comprehension collapses despite adequate language proficiency.
+This is why a text on cricket baffles someone with no knowledge of the sport, regardless of their English level.

 Rumelhart (1980) identified three causes of comprehension failure: